TheMiner02/TM-Bot/README.md

 # TM-Bot by TheMiner_02

+## Notice:
+This bot is outdated.
+I'm currently working on version 3.

 ## Info
 This is a simple bot with a few commands that I made for my own Discord-Server.